ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 - Query data in the past that has since been updated or deleted.
 - Create clones of entire tables, schemas, and databases at or before specific points in the past.
 - Restore tables, schemas, and databases that have been dropped.

+### Fail-safe
+Fail-safe is not provided as a means for accessing historical data after the Time Travel retention period has ended.
+It is for use only by Snowflake to recover data that may have been lost or damaged due to extreme operational failures.
+Data recovery through Fail-safe may take from several hours to several days to complete.

 ### Clustering